rosegithub1995/PrivacyPolicy/Terms&Conditions.md

 **Acceptance of Terms**

-By using [Your Software/Application Name], you agree to these Terms and Conditions.
+By using T Downloader, you agree to these Terms and Conditions.

 **Intellectual Property**

-[Your Company Name] retains ownership of all intellectual property rights associated with [Your Software/Application Name].
+[Your Company Name] retains ownership of all intellectual property rights associated with T Downloader.

 **Limitation of Liability**

-[Your Company Name] is not liable for any direct, indirect, incidental, or consequential damages arising from the use of [Your Software/Application Name].
+[Your Company Name] is not liable for any direct, indirect, incidental, or consequential damages arising from the use of T Downloader.

 **Governing Law**